 Rendera helps you learn HTML5, CSS, ES6, Sass, and CoffeeScript.
 It ships with basic examples and lets you try out your own code.
 You can save your code or share a private hyperlink with others.

 I work on open-source projects to help better the software development community.
 I have contributed to the Ruby on Rails framework and the Phoenix framework, as well as several other projects.
-In addition, I maintain my own libraries.
+In addition, I maintain these open-source projects:

 I am the current maintainer of the node-livereload library. node-livereload provides a server for reloading CSS and HTML in the browser.